Cheese Making Recipe of the Month

 We first met Joan Kimball (at right) when we were on the same plane flying to the American Cheese Society Annual Conference in Seattle (summer, 2010).
 At the time, she was preparing to co-chair the ACS conference in Montreal (the next summer).
 So, we were delighted to hear from her about this upcoming festival and we're hoping to attend it.

-I am contacting you because I noticed that information for Québec's Séléction Caseus Cheese Competition and for the Victoriaville Fine Cheese Festival was missing in the calendar.
+I am contacting you because I noticed that information for Québec's Séléction Caseus Cheese Competition was missing in the calendar.
 Therefore, I just wanted to share that information with you - with the hope that you might include it.

 In particular,and even though it is a provincial competition,Séléction Caseus is the largest and longest running cheese competitions in Canada that is all-milk inclusive.
 And, the Victoriaville Fine Festival of Cheese (that used to be held in Warwick ) is the largest and longest running cheese festival in Canada.